StephenStaklinski/beam/README.md

      unzip <beam-release-file>.zip
    ```

 Verify installation by running `packagemanager -list`.
-Both beam and tidetree should appear in the list.
+Beam should appear in the list.

 ## Usage